Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 10.16.49 UTC
+- WIB: Kamis, 20 November 2025 11.32.57 UTC
-- WITA: Kamis, 20 November 2025 11.16.49 UTC
+- WITA: Kamis, 20 November 2025 12.32.57 UTC
-- WIT: Kamis, 20 November 2025 12.16.49 UTC
+- WIT: Kamis, 20 November 2025 13.32.57 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

 Kategori: success